StevenKehrli/Trelnex.Samples/README.md

 ### Context

-Each test maintains its own Context object for its `ICommandProvider<TInterface, TItem>` and Client.
+Each test maintains its own Context object for its `IDataProvider<TInterface, TItem>` and Client.

 Its step definitions references this Context object to invoke the Client method which will invoke the `HandleRequest` method.